AviatrixSystems/Docs/HowTos/uservpn.rst

    #.
 If you use a DUO or Okta for multi factor authenication, select one of them at Two-step Authentication, more fields will appear.
 For details on Okta authentication, check out `this link. <http://docs.aviatrix.com/HowTos/HowTo_Setup_Okta_for_Aviatrix.html>`__

    #.
 If you select Split Tunnel Mode, only the VPC CIDR traffic will go through the tunnel.
 If you specify "Additional CIDRs", then these and the VPC CIDR will go through the vpn tunnel.
 You can modify Split tunnel settings later when more VPCs are created.
-(Go to OpenVPN -> Edit Config -> MODIFY SPLIT TUNNEL to make changes.
+(Go to OpenVPN® -> Edit Config -> MODIFY SPLIT TUNNEL to make changes.
 Make sure you specify all the CIDRs, separated by comma.)
 You can leave Nameservers and Search Domains blank if you don't have one.

       Note: If you plan to support Chromebook, you must configure full tunnel mode as Chromebook only supports full tunnel.